AzureTheProgrammer/RoChecker-V2/README.md

 Updates:

-Ban filter - Finds available names, but are unfortunately banned Name size configuration - you can choose how long or short for the name to be!
+Ban filter - Finds available names, but are unfortunately banned and Name size configuration - you can choose how long or short for the name to be!

 If you have any issues,. or any questions, contact Azure#0263 on Discord!